Frequently Asked Question

 If you have decided to emigrate to Bulgaria, then you need you only need your identity card or passport.
 Since Bulgaria is part of the European Union, immigration is uncomplicated.

 First you have to register with the police station in Bulgaria.

 There you will get your residence permit – with your personal identification card.
 With this you are now entitled to live in Bulgaria until your identity card or passport is expiring.

 Many people speak German and English on the Black Sea coast and the local population is very open, hospitable and helpful.
 With the influx of many pensioners from EU countries, it is quite feasible that friendships develop to spend time together.

 Very uncomplicated and with our help it is done in one day.
 The costs for car insurance are many times lower.

-You must log out in your country and register in Bulgaria.
-The pension is then transferred to the account in Bulgaria without deductions.
-However, this is not a must, you can still draw your pension from your current account.
+You must deregister in your country and register in Bulgaria.
+The pension will then be transferred to the account in Bulgaria.
+According to the agreement in the double taxation treaties within the EU, the source country is always responsible for the taxation of pensions!
+However, you still have the option of withdrawing your pension from your current account.